 - Validate their emotions.
 Your peers may be experiencing a wide range of emotions right now, and that’s okay.
 Even if they express multiple, potentially conflicting feelings, it’s important to normalize those emotions.
 While it might be tempting to help them channel their feelings into direct action, be sure to first reflect back and acknowledge their feelings before exploring action steps.

 - Educate yourself.
-Read and follow Black writers, activists, and organizers, especially if you are a non-Black ally.
+Read and follow writers, activists, and organizers, especially if you are an ally with identities that hold privilege.
 Share trusted resources with your peers and consider how your own identities and experiences might impact your personal safety and role in ending racial violence.

 Examine & Challenge Personal Bias

 As humans, we all develop biases based on our own experiences, identities, or learnings.
 While we all have biases, it is critical for us to become aware of and challenge our personal biases to build a world free of discrimination.
 It can be challenging to examine and confront your biases, including unconscious bias, but it is essential to support your peers through tough conversations regardless of their race, ethnicity, sexual orientation, gender identity, ability, immigration status, and more identities.

 - Pay attention to the way unconscious bias affects your language, behavior, and choices